deqode/dq-vault/README.md

  ```

 - `api_addr` defines the access port of vault.
 All the requests to vault will be done via this port.

 - `Storage` defines the backend-storage type that vault will use to store all the encrypted data.
-Since this backend-storage is not a part of vault, we define the access port of postgreSQL server and the table name which is already created.
-Change the role, password, databaseName and tableName according to your postgres parameters.
-Note that we have disabled SSL for database requests.
+Since this backend-storage is not a part of the vault, we define the access port of PostgreSQL server and the table name which is already created.
+Change the role, password, databaseName, and tableName according to your postgres parameters. **Note that we have disabled SSL for database requests**.

 - In the `listener` part we have disabled TLS.
 If activated, TLS certificates and keys have to be provided here also.
 The example above listens on localhost port 8200 without TLS.

-- Lastly we have defined the `plugin directory` where the vault looks for plugins.
+- Lastly, we have defined the `plugin directory` where the vault looks for plugins.
 Remember to change this according to your desired path where you stored the Vault bin file earlier.

 ## Vault Setup